MrPowerScripts/reddit-karma-farming-bot/README.md

 - Schedule when the bot wakes up and sleeps to run actions.
 - Auto detects if the account is shadowbanned
 - Limit the subreddits that the bot learns from and posts to
-- Run on WSL (Windows 10), Linux, MacOS, and Docker
+- Run on Linux, MacOS, Docker, or Windows (using Linux in VirtualBox)

 ## Configuration